devleaks/cockpitdecks-docs/docs/Installation and Usage.md

 Cockpitdecks is a regular python application and will run with python 3.10, or newer.

 It is recommended to create a dedicated environment and run Cockpitdecks within that environment.
-A set of packages need to be installed in that environment before Cockpitdecks can run.

 ## Enable X-Plane UDP